csmiguel/rattus-highlands/README.md

-# Phylogeography of *Rattus* in Sundaland
+# *Rattus* Phylogeography in Sundaland

 Phylogeography of *Rattus* native to Sundaland based on complete mitochondrial genomes.
-We determine the phylogenetic position of mountain species from Borneo (*R. baluensis*) and Sumatra (*R. korinci* and *R. hoogerwerfi*), with ML trees, date the divergence, evaluate selection in the mitochondrial protein-coding genes and test for morphological convergence.
+We determine the phylogenetic position of mountain species from Borneo (*R. baluensis*) and Sumatra (*R. korinchi* and *R. hoogerwerfi*), with ML trees, date the divergence, evaluate selection in the mitochondrial protein-coding genes and test for morphological convergence.

-This repository contains supplementary data and results on the analysis of the manuscript:
+This repository contains supplementary data, results and analysis on:

 <font size="16">Miguel Camacho-Sanchez, Jennifer Leonard (2020) Mitogenomes reveal multiple colonization of mountains by *Rattus* in Sundaland.
-In review.</font>
+[10.1093/jhered/esaa014](https://doi.org/10.1093/jhered/esaa014).</font>

 ### mitogenome assembly